hsinnan75/GSAlign/README.md

 # Instructions

-For indexing a reference genome, GSAlign requires the target genome file (in fasta format) and the prefix of the index files (including the directory path).
+To index a reference genome, GSAlign requires the target genome file (in fasta format) and the prefix of the index files (including the directory path).

   ```
   $ ./bwa_index ref_file[ex.ecoli.fa] index_prefix[ex.
 Ecoli]